barulicm/gizmo-platform.github.io/src/code/circuit_python/gizmo.md

 - `gizmo.NEOPIXEL` - the Neopixel port
 - `gizmo.UART_TX` and `gizmo.UART_RX` - the transmit and receive pins for the UART port

-The `Gizmo` class can also be used to get the gamepad states.
+`Gizmo` can also be used to retrieve the gamepad states.

 There are six axes available: